 Our microbes thrive on lots of plant foods that contain both soluble and insoluble fibre, things like onions, cabbage, beans, root vegetables, seeds and nuts, but they also love the connective tissues in meat that are broken down by a long slow simmer into velvety bone broths and sticky bone-in meat dishes.
 Those connective tissues stimulate digestive juices and soothe the lining of your gut, which can be irritated by stress hormones, alcohol and medications.
 It makes sense for everyone to include broths and slow-cooked meats in their diet.

-Your gut prefers a small portion of meat and a big portion of vegetables, so everything in my Food For A Happy Gut box is designed to provide just enough high-quality protein to satisfy your hunger, without upsetting the balance of your gut microbiome.
+Your gut prefers a small portion of meat and a big portion of vegetables, so everything in my Food For A Happy Gut book provides enough high-quality protein to satisfy your hunger, without upsetting the balance of your gut microbiome.

 • Make some delicious organic bone broth – it can be enjoyed on its own or used as a stock to transform soups, sauces, risottos and stews.

 • Slow cook organic venison osso buco in a rich tomato sauce and serve it with a mixed root mash (such as celeriac, parsnip and salsify) and rainbow chard wilted with olive oil and lots of gut-friendly garlic.

 • Not just delicious, organic chicken livers contain vitamins and minerals that can help restore the integrity of the gut lining.

 • Organic lamb shank has plenty of flavour and loads of connective tissue that will melt away on cooking and get your digestive juices flowing.

 • Tasty retired minute steak has bags of flavour, so it works brilliantly with the small-portion-of-meat-big-portion-of-veg philosophy.
 Flash fry it in tallow and serve it sliced over hummus and roasted seasonal vegetables, with a big leafy salad on the side.